inthroxify/dart-for-web-www/content/lessons/1-1-variables.md

 There are a few more that won't be covered here.

 Types are the biggest difference between JS and Dart, but types are super helpful.
-This code now 4 points of failure that prevent developer mistakes and bugs. *Spend less time debugging* 🤠.
+This code avoids 4 points of failure that prevent developer mistakes and bugs. *Spend less time debugging* 🤠.

 ```dart
     String doubleAndTransform(int num) {